-- Magnitude of Total Residual Risk assesses the long-term risk associated with exposure to residual contamination. - Adequacy and Suitability of Controls addresses the type and degree of long-term management, monitoring, and operation and maintenance functions that must be performed to preserve long-term integrity of the remedial alternative. - Reliability with Time is an assessment of the adequacy and suitability of controls for any wastes or hazardous substances that will remain on site.
+- Magnitude of Total Residual Risk assesses the long-term risk associated with exposure to residual contamination. - Adequacy and Reliability of Controls assesses the adequacy and suitability of controls for any wastes or hazardous substances that will remain onsite.
+It includes an assessment of the type and degree of long-term management, monitoring, and operation and maintenance functions that must be performed to preserve long-term integrity of the remedial alternative.